LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 The components shown in the diagram will be described in the following sections.

 ## Consensus Node
-The Consensus Node is the core software that runs a `PROJECT` network like the Hedera public network.
+The Consensus Node is the core software that runs a Hiero network like the Hedera public network.
 The node is responsible for maintaining the public ledger, processing requested transactions, holding all accounts and other entities, and running the Consensus Service, the Token Service, and the Smart Contract Service to fulfill service requests.
 The node is written in Java and runs on the JVM.